Navigate maternity and parental leave with confidence with our calculators, guides, and templates designed for UK employees

 SMP (Statutory Maternity Pay)

 The legal minimum maternity pay employers must provide to eligible employees.
-Paid for up to 39 weeks: first 6 weeks at 90% of average earnings, then 33 weeks at GBP184.03 per week or 90% of earnings (whichever is lower).
-Rates updated annually each April.
+Paid for up to 39 weeks: first 6 weeks at 90% of average earnings, then 33 weeks at £194.32 per week or 90% of earnings (whichever is lower).
+Rate shown is for 2026/27 tax year.
+Rates updated annually each April - check GOV.UK for current rates.

 SPL (Statutory Paternity Leave)